 Charge Rate: The rate, which can vary based on frequency of Energy Delivery Failures and impact on the deficit Participant intended to receive the Energy Deployment, applied to the Participant’s Energy Delivery Failure in MWh, to produce the Delivery Failure Charge.

 Covered Delivery Failure: A Participant’s failure to provide an assigned Energy Deployment in full, when the MW amount of Energy Deployment the Participant failed to deliver is entirely covered by other Participants.

+Generation Facility: Any unit or resource, provided it meets the applicable WRAP requirements, that is relied upon to provide energy for meeting a participant’s compliance obligations under WRAP.

 Non-Covered Delivery Failure: A Participant’s failure to provide an assigned Energy Deployment in full when the MW amount of Energy Deployment the Participant failed to deliver is not entirely covered by other Participants.

 Presumptive Waiver for Uncertainty Exceedances: A Participant will be eligible for a presumptive waiver of an Energy Deployment obligation when certain circumstances related to uncertainty of operating conditions are realized after Holdback obligations are determined in Operations Program timeline.

+Transmission Facility: Any transmission asset or service, provided it meets the applicable WRAP requirements, that is relied upon to deliver energy for meeting a participant’s compliance obligations under WRAP.

 Waiver: Waiver, as requested by a Participant, of an Energy Deployment obligation of such Participant, upon determination by WPP that the Participant has a valid justification for its Energy Delivery Failure and such waiver is warranted.